Ta Van Village: Exploring the Charming of Sapa and A Cultural Retreat

 To truly immerse yourself in the local culture, consider a homestay experience in Ta Van Village.
 Stay with a welcoming host family and experience their way of life firsthand.
 The cozy accommodations and warm hospitality will make you feel like a part of the community.
 Engage in daily activities with your hosts, such as farming, handicrafts, or even traditional music and dance performances.

-This village is imbued with Giay ethnic identity, and there are several dozen households doing tourism according to the Homestay model – guests staying, and participating in activities with the owner to explore and experience the local culture.
+This village is imbued with Giay ethnic identity, and there are several dozen households doing tourism according to the Homestay model – guests staying, and participating in activities with the owner to explore and experience the local people and culture.
 Most of the houses in this village are built next to the gentle slopes following the terraced fields, making the landscape more poetic.
 The Giay’s house has both a house on stilts and a house on stilts, with the nave being a dignified place to place ancestral altars and receive guests…

-May Bridge and Muong Hoa Stream
+6. Cross the Iconic May Bridge & Muong Hoa Stream

 Two iconic in Ta Van Village Vietnam